piotr-kubica/mac-intruder/README.md

 # MAC Intruder Detection

-This project scans your local network for new devices and sends notifications via email when new devices are detected.
+This script scans your local network for new devices and sends notifications via email when new devices are detected.
 It uses `arp-scan` to detect devices and integrates with Gmail for sending notifications.

 ## Here's how it works